What Independent Prison Monitors are and what they do

 IPMs are normally appointed for a minimum of two years, with the opportunity to serve up to a maximum of nine years.

-Before applying, we encourage you to take a moment to review the IPM onboarding process.
+Before applying, please make sure to take a moment to review the IPM onboarding process.
 The journey involves a series of training and practical experiences designed to prepare you fully for your role, and it’s important to ensure you will be able to commit the time required.
 You can view a detailed step-by-step roadmap here to see what’s involved at each stage and what to expect.

 Application Form